sinai-dev/OSLDocs/Effects/SL_Effect.md

 `IsModifier` (true/false)
 * Should this be applied as a modifier (multiplier) value?

+`Tags` (list of string)
+* Extra Tag restrictions on the affected Stat.
+This is used in special cases like Damage Bonuses that only affect a certain type of skill or effect.

 ## SL_AffectStatusEffectBuildUpResistance
 Inherits from `SL_Effect`.
 Adds Status Effect Build Up Resistance for a specific Status Effect to the character.